jt14den/swc-tt-lecture-notes/02-novice.md

 ## Accessing mental models

 ### ask the questions?
-* What do you think we can do to expose misconceptions, especially in how they related to mental models.???
+* What do you think we can do to surface these misconceptions, especially in how they related to mental models.???
 * How can we do this in-class and know whether learners already understand the topic? (so we can move forward)
 * and if not, what we need to address in their misconceptions?